7 Benefits of a Rowing Machine Workout

 • Shoulders: You engage your deltoids with every stroke on a rowing machine, helping to rotate your shoulders and engage your upper back muscles.

-Not Weight-Bearing
+3. It’s Not a Weight-Bearing Exercise

 Regardless of your fitness level, it’s important to avoid overwhelming your knees and other weight-bearing joints.
-This is where efficient, low-impact, high-intensity workouts–like rowing–come into play.
+This is where efficient, low-impact, high-intensity workouts–like rowing, come into play.

 Rowing burns a ton of calories without stressing your joints.
 You control the pace and movement, making it particularly helpful for beginners and those recovering from an injury.